abdulhamidOumer/react-native-typescript-boilerplate/docs/building-blocks/README.md

 We recommend that you install the relevant IDE extensions for each one of these tools.
 Once you do, every time you press [save], all your code will automatically be formatted and reviewed for quality.

 The template provides a pre-commit git hook to analyze and fix linting errors automatically before committing your code.
-To initiate the pre-commit hook run `yarn husky-init`.
+To initiate the pre-commit hook run `yarn init-husky`.
 If you'd like to disable it or modify its behavior, take a look at the `lint-staged` section in `package.json`.